 In the case of low frequencies (1 Hz), there are no pain sensations in the treatment protocol for obsessive-compulsive disorder; patients even report exceptional pleasure and a feeling of “relief” during the session.

 Most frequently, the improvement is already felt after 12-15 sessions.
 Some patients feel the improvement after between 20 and 30 sessions.
-As a matter of principle, the therapy is stopped if the patient feels no improvement after 20 sessions.
+Most optimal and effective number of session in cycle is 30.

 The effect of rTMS mainly depends on the protocol used, but also many other factors need to be considered.
 It is believed that about 50% of patients suffering from drug-resistant depression experience improvement in mood.
 One-third of these patients will achieve complete remission (recovery).